robertdebock/ansible-role-terraform/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-terraform.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-terraform)

-Installs terraform for your system.
+The purpose of this role is to install and configure terraform on your system.

 Example Playbook
 ----------------